blue-devil/xchg_rax_rax-solutions/0x02/README.md

 ```

 Important note for this specific sniplet, neg instruction affects
 `CF - Carry Flag`.
-CF iset to 0 if source operand is 0 otherwise 1
+CF is set to 0 if source operand is 0 otherwise 1.

 [sbb][web-intel-sbb] means Integer Subtraction With Borrow.
 So it add the carry
 flag value to source operand then subtracts the result from destination operand.